 A day tour (or overnight for the hiking enthusiasts) to the beautiful Blue Mountains National Park is also a must!
 And of course – the Coastal Walk between Bondi and Coogee Beaches should also be on the top of your Sydney Bucket List.
 Public buses operate from the CBD to Bondi Beach and Coogee Beach all day.
 A walk down to Darling Harbour is also worth your while, as well as checking out Chinatown for a cheap bite to eat and Paddy’s Markets for a spot of souvenir shopping.

-- Check out our tips for Top 10 things to do in Sydney
+- Read our tips for Top 10 things to do in Sydney

 If learning to Surf (or if you consider yourself a pro), a stop by Mojosurf’s Spot X Surf Camp on your way to Byron Bay is a must.
 Located on a private beach front property 3 hours south of Byron Bay, both Greyhound and Premier Bus companies stop here.
 You can book everything from an overnight, 2 night or week long stay here.
 Packages include accommodation overlooking the coast, surf lessons, board and kayak hire, a bonfire and the ultimate chilled out atmosphere.
 Alternatively, Mojosurf also offer day lessons from Byron Bay.